ladybuglady/DXARTS472_FinalProject/README.md

-# ⬛️ Black Box AI ⬛️ : An Exploration of Authenticity, Influence, and Bias under the Transhumanist Era 🧠
+# ⬛️ Black Box AI: An Exploration of Authenticity, Influence, and Bias under the Transhumanist Era 🧠
 Zeynep Toprakbasti's DXARTS 472 Spring 2023 Final Project

 |                          |                          |